 Simply applying more fertilizer is not a sustainable solution to increasing crop yields.
 What is required is the promotion of sustainable agricultural practices – the use of balanced fertilization to increase yields and improve soil health.
 Put simply, balanced fertilization is the use of the right ratio of nutrients for each individual soil or crop combination.

 Sirius has made a long-term commitment to farmer education and promoting sustainable practices.
 The foundation of this effort is our ongoing research and development programme.
-The programme consistently demonstrates that POLY4 improves crop yield and quality and has positive environmental impacts, such as improvements in soil strength, structure and nutrient legacy, and helping to reduce agriculture’s impact by improving fertilizer use efficiency – ensuring more fertilizer is taken up by the plant and not lost into the environment.
+The programme consistently demonstrates that POLY4 improves crop yield and quality and has positive environmental impacts, such as improvements in soil strength, structure and nutrient legacy, and helps to reduce agriculture’s impact by improving fertilizer use efficiency – ensuring more fertilizer is taken up by the plant and not lost into the environment.